Building Africa’s digital future

 The collaboration between the AfCFTA and the United Nations-hosted Better Than Cash Alliance demonstrates the vital importance and effectiveness of coordinated efforts in building the digital ecosystem necessary to advance digital infrastructure.
 However, building society-wide digital systems, also poses significant risks to individuals and societies.
 To mitigate these risks, the DPI Safeguards Initiative, led by the Office of the UN Secretary-General’s Envoy on Technology and the UNDP, developed the first universal framework to help countries in building safer and more inclusive DPI.
 The framework ensures that citizens feel safe and included when using DPI and we can prevent the misuse of powerful society-wide digital systems, helping drive trust and uptake.

-On 22 September 2024 world leaders will convene in New York for the Summit of the Future, where they are expected to ratify a Global Digital Compact (GDC).
+On 22 September 2024, world leaders convened in New York for the Summit of the Future, where they adopted a Global Digital Compact.
 The Global Digital Compact is a comprehensive framework for global governance of digital technology and artificial intelligence.
-It also aims to establish shared principles for a future that is open, free, and secure for all in the digital realm.
+It calls on all stakeholders to engage in realising an open, safe and secure digital future for all.

 Digital public goods and digital public infrastructure will also be a key element in the Compact, with world leaders expected to call for increased investment in those areas as well as the development of a set of adaptable safeguards for DPI.